IslandHealthVolunteering/IHVolunteeringAPI/README.md

 RESTful API to serve data to and from the IH Volunteering applications

 ## Running locally
-From the `IHVolunteerAPI` directory of the project, run the following:
+From the `IHVolunteerAPI` directory of the project where the `.csproj` folder exists, run the following:

 ```bash
 dotnet run